futtta/autoptimize/readme.txt

 * if you want to exclude a specific file, e.g. wp-content/plugins/funkyplugin/css/style.css, you could simply exclude "funkyplugin/css/style.css"
 * if you want to exclude all files of a specific plugin, e.g. wp-content/plugins/funkyplugin/js/*, you can exclude for example "funkyplugin/js/" or "plugins/funkyplugin"
 * if you want to exclude inline code, you'll have to find a specific, unique string in that block of code and add that to the exclusion list.
-Example: to exclude "<script>funky_data='Won\'t you take me to, Funky Town'</script>", the identifier is "funky_data".
+Example: to exclude ´<script>funky_data='Won\'t you take me to, Funky Town'</script>`, the identifier is "funky_data".

 = Configuring & Troubleshooting Autoptimize =